verus-lang/verus/source/docs/guide/src/logatom-call.md

 Similarly, if the library aborts the atomic update, the loop must `continue`, either explicitly or implicitly.

 In cases where this aborting mechanism is not necessary (e.g. if the output type of the atomic update is `Commit<T>`), **the `loop` keyword can be removed** to disable this feature.
-This is equivalent to adding a `break` to the end of the `atomically` block, except it provides slightly better proof automation and eliminates the need to loop invariants in straight line code.
+This is equivalent to adding a `break` to the end of the `atomically` block, except it provides slightly better proof automation and eliminates the need for loop invariants in straight line code.

 The outer mask of the atomic update restricts what invariants can be opened inside the `atomically` block.
 The inner mask is the invariant mask of the `update` function, meaning it restricts which invariants can be opened around the `update` itself.